January 20: Penguin Awareness Day

 “January 20 is Penguin Awareness Day,” said Moen.
 “I’m looking to the Southern Hemisphere and its penguins to deflect the political turmoil also marking this day.
 I’m deeply concerned about how current world politics might affect the future of this planet.”

-Moen hopes the art installation and the way it comes together during the next 12 months will raise awareness about troubling subjects like changes in the Antarctic ice shelf, the atmosphere and the oceans.
+Moen hopes her ongoing art installation will raise awareness about troubling subjects like changes in the Antarctic ice shelf, the atmosphere and the oceans.
 She cautions that not all the penguins will be happy ones; some will carry the weight and expression of social commentary.

 “There’s something else about penguins, though,” said Moen.
 “People are delighted by them.
 People identify with these elegant, tenacious, funny and gregarious animals.
 It seems the human spirit wants to tap into those qualities.
 Besides, it’s hard to miss that they’re such snappy dressers.”